Metalwork

 Based on how the load force is applied to them:

-Tension/extension spring: this spring type operate with a tension load.
-It stretches with the load is applied to it.
+Tension/extension spring: this spring type operates with a tension load.
+It stretches with the load applied to it.

 Torsion spring: the torsion spring is a torque or twisting force.
 The end of the spring rotates through an angle when the load is applied.

-Constant spring; supported load remains the same throughout deflection cycle in this spring type.
+Constant spring; supported load remains the same throughout the deflection cycle in this spring type.

 Variable spring: the resistance of the coil to load changes during compression.

-Variable stiffness spring: resistance of the coil to load can varied dynamically.
+Variable stiffness spring: resistance of the coil to load can vary dynamically.

 Cantilever spring: the spring is fixed at one end.